Lazaros Christodoulopoulos: Olympiacos

 Following his legal conflict with AEK, Olympiacos announced the acquisition of Christodoulopoulos on 15 May 2018, on a 2-year deal effective from the beginning of July.
 Lazaros thus became the first and only player in Greek football history to wear the shirt of all 'Big-4' teams of the country - the other two being Panathinaikos and PAOK.

-In August 2018, at UEFA Europa League Third qualifying round against FC Luzern, he was the man of the series as he scored both a brace in the first game after successive corners from young full-back Kostas Tsimikas in a 4–0 home win, as well as in the second in a 3–1 away win, for Olympiakos to rack up an impressive 7–1 aggregate victory over the Swiss.
+In August 2018, at UEFA Europa League third qualifying round against FC Luzern, he was the man of the series as he scored both a brace in the first game after successive corners from young full-back Kostas Tsimikas in a 4–0 home win, as well as in the second in a 3–1 away win, for Olympiacos to rack up an impressive 7–1 aggregate victory over the Swiss.
 Christodoulopoulos opened the score by heading in brilliantly from a precise Omar Elabdellaoui cross, and in the second was in the right place to ram the ball home following Roderick Miranda’s header after Jagoš Vuković had hit the crossbar with a shot.

 On 26 August 2018, Christodoulopoulos scored with a superb free-kick sealing a 1–0 home win game against Levadiakos in the opening matchday of the 2018–19 season.

-On 3 September 2018, Christodoulopoulos is a 2018 FIFA Puskas Award nominee for his stunning marker scored for previous club AEK Athens against his club Olympiacos.
+On 3 September 2018, Christodoulopoulos became a 2018 FIFA Puskas Award nominee for his stunning marker scored for previous club AEK Athens against his then club Olympiacos.
 The FIFA Puskas Award is given out to the player who scored the best goal of the season and the international winger struck a beautiful free-kick from distance into the top right corner, giving opposing goalkeeper Stefanos Kapino no chance whatsoever.
-On 8 November 2018, Christodoulopoulos scored with a right footed shot from the centre of the box to the bottom left corner, after an assist by Kostas Fortounis with a cross in a hammering 5–1 win game against F91 Dudelange in the UEFA Europa League group stage.
-On 23 November 2018, Christodoulopoulos received a knock in training session and will not play again until the turn of the year, but the true extent of the damage will become clear after the medical tests.
-On 19 January 2019, he returned to the squad scoring the winning goal in a 2–1 away win against PAS Giannina after Daniel Podence remarkable assist.
-On 2 February 2019, he scored with a penalty kick in a hammering 4–0 home win game against Panionios.
-On 17 February 2019, after receiving an injury against rivals AEK Athens, Christodoulopoulos has ruptured the anterior cruciate ligament in his left knee, meaning he will sit on the sidelines for at least six months, and he will play no further part in the current season.
+On 8 November 2018, Christodoulopoulos scored with a right footed shot from the centre of the box to the bottom left corner, after an assist by Kostas Fortounis with a cross in a hammering 5–1 win game against F91 Dudelange in the Europa League group stage.
+On 23 November 2018, Christodoulopoulos received a knock in a training session and did not play again until the turn of the year.
+On 19 January 2019, he returned to the squad scoring the winning goal in a 2–1 away win against PAS Giannina after a remarkable Daniel Podence assist.
+On 2 February 2019, he scored a penalty kick in a hammering 4–0 home win game against Panionios.
+On 17 February 2019, after receiving an injury against rivals AEK Athens, Christodoulopoulos ruptured the anterior cruciate ligament in his left knee, meaning he sat on the sidelines for at least six months.